- Download our Moving to France Guide (PDF)

 Expats are often attracted by the perks of the French working world, which include a 35-hour workweek, plenty of holiday time and early retirement.
 Finding a job in France is notoriously difficult for foreigners, though.
 Most expats who manage to find one do so through intra-company transfers or opportunities within large multinational organisations.

 Job market in France

-Expats may be disappointed to discover that most of the jobs available in France aren't in the storied South of France or even bustling, romantic Paris.
+Expats may be disappointed to discover that most of the jobs available in France aren't in the celebrated south or even bustling, romantic Paris.
 The top hiring regions are actually Auvergne, Bretagne, Limousin and Pays de la Loire.
 Expats willing to move to these less attractive destinations will find many opportunities, even though the area surrounding Paris claims one of the continent’s wealthiest and largest regional economies.

-Salaries in France are on the lower end of the spectrum compared to other areas of the world that attract expats, like the Middle East and Asia.
+Salaries in France are on the lower end of the spectrum compared to other areas of the world that attract expats, such as the US, the Middle East and Asia.

 Finding a job in France